 A CODE-CRACKING hero who sent vital information to British agents working behind enemy lines during the Second World War has inspired his grandson to tackle an extreme fitness challenge and raise funds for research into dementia.

-Formby teacher Ed Brindley will swim 2.4 miles, cycle 112 miles then run a 26.2 mile marathon, all in just one day, in a challenging triathlon.
+Formby High School PE teacher Ed Brindley will swim 2.4 miles, cycle 112 miles then run a 26.2 mile marathon, all in just one day, in a challenging triathlon.

-He’s aiming to raise at least £1,000 for Alzheimer’s Research UK, as his beloved grandfather Charles suffered from dementia in his final years before he passed away in July 2007 aged 80.
+He’s aiming to raise £1,000 for Alzheimer’s Research UK, as his grandfather Charles suffered from dementia in his final years before he passed away in July 2007 aged 80.

 The 29-year-old was part of the Alzheimer’s Research UK fund-raising team taking part in the Outlaw Triathlon at the National Water Sports Centre at Holme Pierrepoint, Nottingham, on July 25.